OCA/purchase-workflow/purchase_order_weight_volume/readme/USAGE.rst

 * You will see order total weight and volume, tab "Other information".
 * From this tab, you can also choose whether to display weight and/or volume info in report.

-"Display Order Weight in PO" and "Display Order Weight in PO" can be enabled/disabled per company.
+"Display Order Weight in PO" and "Display Order Volume in PO" can be enabled/disabled per company.